US STOCKS-Push for action in euro zone fuels gains

 Advancers beat decliners by nearly 11 to 4 on the NYSE and by about 9 to 3 on the Nasdaq.

 The day's U.S. economic data was mostly brushed aside by investors.
 Growth in retail sales stalled in August while business inventories rose slightly less than expected in July, suggesting caution by firms about demand at the start of the third quarter.
-[ID:nS1E78D0B7] [ID:nCAT005512] (Reporting by Caroline Valetkevitch; Editing by Kenneth Barry and Leslie Adler)
+[ID:nS1E78D0B7] [ID:nCAT005512] (Reporting by Caroline Valetkevitch; Editing by Kenneth Barry)

 * Dow down 0.19 pct, S&P up 0.06 pct, Nasdaq up 0.15 pct (Updates to late afternoon)